Lifestyle Survey Privacy Notice

 6.)
 How long do we keep your personal data?

 We will keep your personal data for as long as is necessary for the purposes described in section 2, and in accordance with our legal obligations.
-After this time, your personal data will either be securely deleted or anonymised so that it can be used for analytical purpose
+After this time, your personal data will either be securely deleted or anonymised so that it can be used for analytical purposes.

 7.)
 How We Protect Your Personal data